TMS-Uni-Stuttgart/Tutor-Management-System/Readme.md

 ![](https://github.com/Dudrie/Tutor-Management-System/workflows/Code%20Quality/badge.svg)

 The Tutor Management System (short _TMS_) aims to be a tool used at universitites (in Germany).
-It can be used to track the requirements which a student has to fulfill to be allowed to write the exam in Germany.
-It can (amongst other things) track the points gained by the students in their homeworks, how often a student attended the tutorial and how often a student presented a solution.
+It can be used to track the requirements which a student has to fulfill to be allowed to write the exam.
+It can (among other things) track the points gained by the students in their homeworks, how often a student attended the tutorial and how often a student presented a solution.

 ## Getting Started